Digital Nomad Life in San Marcos La Laguna, Guatemala

 What do people appreciate most about the culture in San Marcos La Laguna?

 "Expats in San Marcos La Laguna, often appreciate the rich Mayan culture that is deeply ingrained in the local community.
 They admire the traditional customs and ceremonies that are still practiced, providing a unique cultural experience.
 The local people's warmth and hospitality are also highly valued, making expats feel welcomed and accepted.
 The slower pace of life is another aspect that expats appreciate, as it offers a break from the hustle and bustle of city life.
 The strong sense of community and the importance of family in the local culture are also aspects that expats find endearing.
 Additionally, the local cuisine, which is a blend of Mayan and Spanish influences, is another aspect of the culture that expats enjoy.
-The beautiful natural surroundings, including Lake Atitlan and the surrounding volcanoes, also add to the charm of the local culture," said one expat who made the move to San Marcos La Laguna.
+The beautiful natural surroundings, including Lake Atitlan and the surrounding volcanoes, also add to the charm of the local culture," explained one expat living in San Marcos La Laguna, Guatemala.

 What do people find most challenging about the culture in San Marcos La Laguna?